saltydk/docusaurus/saltbox/docs/saltbox/install/after.md

     1. [Change the default SSH port](https://linuxhandbook.com/change-ssh-port/) from 22 to something else.

-    1. [Disable password login](https://linuxhandbook.com/ssh-disable-password-authentication/) and use only SSH keys to authenticate.
+    2. [Disable password login](https://linuxhandbook.com/ssh-disable-password-authentication/) and use only SSH keys to authenticate.

-    1. Disable root login.
+    3. Disable root login.

 2. Set up [scheduled backups](/saltbox/backup). **There is no backup enabled automatically**, so unless you explicitly set them up, you will be disappointed to find that you don't have a backup when something goes wrong.

 3. Take some time to verify disk space usage for the apps.

-    You need local disk space for stuff between download completion and cloudplow moving things into the cloud.
-If you don't, for example, set cloudplow's upload thresholds and Nzbget's "stop downloading" disk space threshold to meaningful values for your situation, you can get into a situation where cloudplow's not uploading because that threshold hasn't been met and nzbget has stopped because its threshold has been met and everything grinds to a halt.
-Alternatively, nzbget just keeps going and runs your disk out of space.
+    You need local disk space for stuff between download completion and Cloudplow moving things into the cloud.
+If you don't, for example, set Cloudplow's upload thresholds and NZBGet's "stop downloading" disk space threshold to meaningful values for your situation, you can get into a situation where Cloudplow's not uploading because that threshold hasn't been met and NZBGet has stopped because its threshold has been met and everything grinds to a halt.
+Alternatively, NZBGet just keeps going and runs your disk out of space.

     You also need a bunch of disk space for the [scheduled backups](/saltbox/backup) that you just set up to succeed, so be sure to take that into account.